 Are there any other tips or insights that you think will help small businesses set up their stores for success this holiday season?
 Let us know in the comments below.

-If you are planning a tryout beacon, take a look at Beaconstac, that includes everything you need to get started.
+If you are planning to try out beacons for your storefront, take a look at Beaconstac (Retail), that includes everything you need to get started.
 Using Beaconstac you can set up your own campaign, without a developer’s help!